USNS Cedar Creek: Soviet Union

 On 30 April 1944, she was lent to the Union of Soviet Socialist Republics (USSR) as SS Taganrog under the Lend-Lease Program.
-She served in this capacity until she was returned to the Maritime Commission in March 1948.
+She served under their jurisdiction until she was returned to the Maritime Commission in March 1948.

 U.S. Service

 Taganrog was acquired by the U.S. Navy in July 1948, where she was redesignated as (AO-138) and operated under charter for the Naval Transportation Service.
 In October 1949, she was assigned to the Military Sea Transportation Service as USNS Cedar Creek (T-AO-138) and continued operations with a civilian crew.
-On 28 September 1954, she was placed in the National Defense Reserve Fleet at San Diego, California—where she remained until 1 November 1956—when she again transferred to the MSTS.
+On 28 September 1954, she was placed in the National Defense Reserve Fleet at San Diego, California and remained there until 1 November 1956—after which she was transferred again to the MSTS.

 Fate

 She was stricken from the Naval Vessel Register and turned over to the Maritime Administration on 14 October 1957.
-She was sold for scrap on 2 September 1975 to Zidell Explorations Inc. for $261,898.99.
+She was sold for its scrap on 2 September 1975 to Zidell Explorations Inc. for $261,898.99.

 Ship Awards

-The Cedar Creek received the National Defense Service Medal for honorable service during the Korean War.
+The Cedar Creek was awarded the National Defense Service Medal for its honorable service during the Korean War.